KSPVarma/KSPVarma/README.md

-- 👋 Hi, I’m @KSPVarma
+- 👋 Hi, I’m @KSPVarma.
+I'm currently working as Data Science Intern at Syzygy Plasmonics
 - 👀 I’m interested in Data Science.
 Actively looking for summer internships 2024
 - 📫 How to reach me saipraneethvarma7@gmail.com